Why Copilot Governance Cannot Be an Afterthought

 The Copilot Data Access Model: Understanding What Copilot Can See

-Microsoft 365 Copilot operates within the existing Microsoft 365 permission boundaries.
-It uses the Microsoft Graph API with the authenticated user's identity and permissions.
-This means Copilot can access exactly what the user can access, no more and no less.
+Microsoft 365 Copilot works within the current Microsoft 365 permission boundaries.
+It utilizes the Microsoft Graph API along with the authenticated user's identity and permissions.

 The Permission Audit: Your First Governance Action